How to be a happy developer

 Let’s face it, programming is a job with a lot of responsibility.
 One of the biggest struggles developers have is dealing with feelings of depression and anxiety.
 These are very common experiences for people working in software because programming is inherently tied to being creative.
 Being creative requires a lot of mental health.
 It takes away from productive hours and can affect relationships at work if left untreated.
 Being able to identify the patterns that will help you manage your stress levels and feel more productive as a developer is important.

 It’s important to realize that we developers are not alone in our struggles.
-The problems that we face are common problems and there isn’t a one size fits all approach to solving them.
+The problems that we face are common problems, and there isn’t a one size fits all approach to solving them.
 I’ve found that it’s helpful to look at others who have been through the same issues as you and see how they’ve handled them and what resources were useful or helpful to them.
-It’s important that we continue to focus on improving our own quality of life and making sure that the game we play is as fun and accessible as possible for everyone!
+We must continue to focus on improving our quality of life and making sure that the game we play is as fun and accessible as possible for everyone!

 Getting help for mental health issues is hard.
-A lot of people won’t want to know about it, and if you’re not careful some people will use your problems as an excuse not to do anything.
-I’ve been very open about my struggles with depression and anxiety in the past, and while it’s never been easy I’ve found that talking about it helps other people.
+Countless people won’t want to know about it, and if you’re not careful, some people will use your problems as an excuse not to do anything.
+I’ve been very open about my struggles with depression and anxiety in the past, and while it’s never been easy, I’ve found that talking about it helps other people.
 The Source is a place for developers who need support.
 It’s not about being mean or judgmental, but trying to listen and provide advice where possible.

 Happy developers don’t quit their day jobs.
 They don’t hide their identities behind screen names.
 They don’t avoid getting help from others.
 If you hope to be a good developer, it’s important to realize that you can’t control what other people do in their lives.
 But it’s also true that we can shape what happens in our lives by how well we deal with the adversity that life throws our way, by staying positive even in the face of hurdles, and by building resilience in ourselves and in others.